-Climate events have begun to hit close to home.
-Australia endured bushfires and major flooding at the same time, while North America continues to deal with heat waves, major wildfires and hurricanes showing a different behaviour.
-For the past year, Europe has been seeing major and recurrent storms developing on the continent, next to the intensifying heat waves and wildfires.
-Most recently, we’ve seen the devastating floods in Germany, Belgium, the Netherlands and also London followed.
+Climate events have begun to hit closer to home.
+Australia endured bushfires and major flooding at the same time, while North America continues to deal with heatwaves, major wildfires, and hurricanes showing different behaviour.
+For the past year, Europe has been seeing major and recurrent storms developing on the continent, next to the intensifying heatwaves and wildfires.
+Most recently, we’ve seen the devastating floods in Germany, Belgium, the Netherlands, and also London followed.
 Then we are not even talking about the pandemic and its link to climate change.
-What we do know from the models (again confirmed in the latest IPCC reports) is that Europe can expect wetter winters and hotter summers with rainfall likely in intense shorter periods increasing risk of the major flooding.
-Urbanisation, road infrastructures, tiles in all the gardens combined with a deluge increases run off dramatically, even with extra infrastructures to increased water storage capacity (in the Ardennes) or “Room for Rivers” schemes (in The Netherlands).
-This summer’s weather events have shown the IPCC modelling predictions to be accurate, and to be taking place years earlier than predicted.
+What we do know from the models (again confirmed in the latest IPCC reports) is that Europe can expect wetter winters and hotter summers with rainfall likely in intense shorter periods increasing the risk of major flooding.
+Urbanisation, road infrastructures, tiles in all the gardens combined with a deluge increases runoff dramatically, even with extra infrastructures to increased water storage capacity (in the Ardennes) or “Room for Rivers” schemes (in The Netherlands).
+This summer’s weather events have shown the IPCC modelling predictions to be accurate and to be taking place years earlier than predicted.

-As disasters around the world increase in intensity and frequency, IFAW’s Disaster Response & Risk Reduction team is busy, also in Europe since July 2021, working to save animals’ lives, mitigate impact, assist vulnerable communities and provide resilience-building resources.
+As disasters around the world increase in intensity and frequency, IFAW’s Disaster Response & Risk Reduction team is busy, also in Europe since July 2021, working to save animals’ lives, mitigate the impact, assist vulnerable communities, and provide resilience-building resources.